vedantabanerjee/spectralzone/README.md

 these agents provide capabilities such as security analysis, technical indicator retrieval, Uniswap trading, social media monitoring, on-chain data exploration, and more.

-## Screenshots of the Agents in action
+## Screenshots of the agents in action

 1. ### ClimB0t -
 ![ClimB0t](/Images/climbot.png)